jmalmin/slatefire-infinity-docs/Installs/Installs.md

 		[https://slatefirecom.sharepoint.com/:u:/s/SlateFire/EXmVae2wtuVEneRrsqmeFjcB4XQB5az8cyDOcJM0h6qZQQ?e=XXXX](https://slatefirecom.sharepoint.com/:u:/s/SlateFire/EXmVae2wtuVEneRrsqmeFjcB4XQB5az8cyDOcJM0h6qZQQ?e=XXXX)

 **Export an archive**

- -To export, visit the "Admin" link in the Rundeck page header.
+ - To export, visit the "Admin" link in the Rundeck page header.

- -Click on the link under "Export Archive" to download an archive containing the project Jobs, Executions and  -History.
+ - Click on the link under "Export Archive" to download an archive containing the project Jobs, Executions and  -History.

-This archive can be imported into any other Rundeck project.
+ - This archive can be imported into any other Rundeck project.

 The archive will contain: